 Will I lose my home if I need long-term care?

 Oftentimes, people are concerned that they will have to forfeit their home to qualify for Medicaid benefits.
-When an individual is applying for Medicaid benefits, the home can be a non-countable resource.
+When an individual applies for Medicaid benefits, the home may be a non-countable resource.
 However, there is a federal law requiring each state to have a plan in place to recover the costs Medicaid pays for long-term care.
 This is called Estate Recovery.
 In other words, after an individual who has received Medicaid benefits passes away, it is the State’s responsibility to recover the value of Medicaid payments from the recipient’s estate, including a home.

-My husband is 59 and has just been diagnosed with early-onset Alzheimer’s disease, can you explain some of the unique legal issues that will arise due to this?
+My husband is 59 and has just been diagnosed with early-onset Alzheimer’s disease.
+Can you explain some of the unique legal issues that will arise due to this?

 Answers to Additional Commonly Asked Questions About Medicaid and Other State Programs and Insurance

-What is New Jersey Medicaid and what is NJ FamilyCare?
+What is New Jersey Medicaid, and what is NJ FamilyCare?

 What is private health insurance?

-Private health insurance is any individual or group health insurance or health care plan that you pay for or that is provided through an employer, union, absent parent, or military or other organization.
-Like Medicaid, private health insurance pays all or part of the medical, vision, prescription, dental or other health care bills for you and/or your family.
+Private health insurance is any individual or group health insurance or health care plan that you pay for, or that is provided through an employer, union, absent parent, or military or other organization.
+Like Medicaid, private health insurance pays all or part of the medical, vision, prescription, dental, or other health care bills for you and/or your family.

 Also, like Medicaid, private health insurance is often provided through an HMO.